Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 Wikipedia tells us that in a good harvest year, the tupelo honey crop produced by a group of specialized Florida beekeepers has a value approaching $1,000,000.

-On Amazon.com we can find honey from here.
+We can find tupelo honey on Amazon.com.
 Here is an example: Winter Park Honey sells raw tupelo honey from Florida Panhandle (see picture).

 Color: very ligh to light golden amber with a greenish cast.